v8/v8.dev/src/docs/respectful-code.md

 ## Principles

-- Be respectful: Derogatory language shouldn’t be necessary to describe how things work.
+- Be respectful: derogatory language shouldn’t be necessary to describe how things work.
-- Respect culturally sensitive language: Some words may carry significant historical or political meanings.
+- Respect culturally sensitive language: some words may carry significant historical or political meanings.
 Please be mindful of this and use alternatives.

 ## How do I know if particular terminology is OK or not?